How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Get a free quote from top pest control companies in your area.

-Different states and cities have their own average costs for a given pest based on how common they are and how much damage is typically done.
-For example, bed bugs are a major problem in certain cities but quite rare in others, so exterminators may not have the tools or equipment to handle an infestation on-hand, which means additional rental fees that get passed on to you.
+For example, bed bugs are a major problem in certain cities but quite rare in others.
+Exterminators out in the boon docks may not have the tools or equipment to handle an infestation on-hand, which means additional rental fees that get passed on to you.

 That said, any given website will usually give you price ranges that tend to fit the region or state in which the author of that article is located.
 We don’t expect you to live where we do, so we’ve attempted to give ranges fitting a national average.

-To accomplish this, we’ve examined information for various states and cities across the country, then come up with a range that all of our research fits into.
+To accomplish this, we’ve examined information for various states and cities across the country.
+We then compiled price ranges that all of our research fits into.

 This means that you may find your local minimum is higher than the one we list or the maximum is lower.
 But we’ve done our best to ensure you won’t get a minimum fee lower than our range or a maximum that exceeds the prices we list outside of extenuating circumstances (which we also have attempted to address).